szczyglis-dev/py-gpt/README.md

 *File indexing*

 - `Recursive directory indexing`: Enables recursive directory indexing.
-Default: False.
+Default: True.

 - `Replace old document versions in the index during re-indexing`: If enabled, previous versions of documents will be deleted from the index when the newest versions are indexed.
 Default: True.